swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-deploy-and-access-the-model-on-kubernetes-with-bentoml.md

 ### Deploy the Bento on Kubernetes

-To deploy the Bento on Kubernetes, you will need to apply the Kubernetes configuration files.
+To deploy the containerised Bento model artifact on Kubernetes, you will need to apply the Kubernetes configuration files.

 Apply the Kubernetes configuration files with the following commands: